vladmandic/human/README.md

 - To start video detection, simply press *Play*
 - To process images, simply drag & drop in your Browser window
 - Note: For optimal performance, select only models you'd like to use
+- Note: If you have modern GPU, WebGL (default) backend is preferred, otherwise select WASM backend

 <br>